Sign Up

 A useful way of understanding this is to do the following exercise:

-If you were going on holiday for a week, somewhere nice, but you anxiety was not allowed to come along, you have to leave it behind with a good friend who needs to do it for you.
-Can you describe exactly how to do anxiety to your friends, so they can look after it for you whilst you are away.
+If you were going on a week-long vacation to a nice place, you would have to leave your anxiety with a friend who needs to do it for you.
+Can you describe exactly how to express anxiety to your friends so they can look after it for you while you are away?
 You will need to include exact instructions on following (like a recipe)

 1. What you think, feel and do